 Making decisions about your treatment should be a conversation, involving both you and your health care professionals.
-This is sometimes called shared decision making.
 You should expect to have a say in:

 Who treats you

 Having a good relationship with your GP can be a really important way of getting the right support.
 If you don’t feel you have a good relationship with your current GP, you can: